zcattacz/PJON_wiki/Troubleshooting.md

 * Many CRC detected mistakes.
 * Low or absent communication speed.

 Bad syncronization or timing configuration.
-If you are porting a new device or architecture try to change timings in `PJON.h` and consider that every architecture will generate slightly dirrent durations.
+If you are porting a new device or architecture try to change timings in `PJON.h` and consider that every architecture will generate slightly different durations.

 ***